g4ixt/QtTinySA/README.md

 # QtTinySA
 ![autoRBW_20230908_170224](https://github.com/g4ixt/QtTinySA/assets/76836635/a6c471e5-5de0-4e9c-b2fa-87d4fa0484d5)

-A Python TinySA Ultra GUI programme using Qt5 and PyQt5 designed to run in Linux.
-Should also now work with the original TinySA.
+A Python 'TinySA Ultra' (and original 'TinySA') GUI programme using Qt5 and PyQt5.
+Designed to run in Linux but also works in Windows and mac (I do not test it on Windows or mac).
-See 'Wiki' for information about using the traces, markers, saving the spectrum, etc.

 The code attempts to replicate some of the TinySA Ultra on-screen commands on the PC.
 Generator control seemed pointless so I have not added it.
 Development took place on Kubuntu 22.04LTS with Python 3.9 and PyQt5 using Spyder in Anaconda.